GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/gen.ADMANUAL_Purpose.rst

 class immediately.
 The tutorial can currently be found at http://ophiuchus.hi.gemini.edu/ADTRUNK/astrodata/doc/ADTutorial.pdf.
 It provides a quick hands-on introduction to the concepts involved using AstroData to work with Gemini datasets.
-This document provides explanation of how the components in the system work and philosophy of Astrodata, and includes an API reference manual for the classes of primary interest to users of the system.
+This document explains show the components in the system work and includes an API reference manual for classes of primary interest to users of the system.